soundscool11/cop4600-project2/README.md

 - main.cpp : main interface of the simulator, it takes user input in two forms
 - FIFOCache.cpp : file that implements first-in first-out replacement policy
 - LRUCache.cpp : file that implements least recently used policy
-- SegmentedFIFOCache.cpp : file that implements segmented-fifo polciy
+- SegmentedFIFOCache.cpp : file that implements segmented-fifo policy

 To compile the program:
 1. You can use command "make" and it will compile all the files for you which creates memsim executable.